qapage/qapage1.github.io/FAQs.md

  * Defect density: How many defects do you have per 1000 lines of code on your project?
 That is your defect density.

 #### What is accessibility testing?
 It is a subset of usability testing, and it is performed to ensure that the application being tested is usable by people with disabilities like hearing, color blindness, old age and other disadvantaged groups

+#### What is DR testing?
+DR stands for Disaster Recovery.
+Verifying that business can go on uninterrupted (or with minimal interruptions) in the event of catastrophic events affecting one data center or one cloud hosting region etc is called DR testing.